How to Make a Voting Plan for the 2024 Election

 Check your ID requirements

-5. Know who and what you’re going to vote for!
+5. Who and what are you going to vote for?

 Here’s the hardest part.
 How will you vote?